DeAndre Brown

-DeAndre Brown (born October 12, 1989) is an American football wide receiver who is currently a free agent.
+DeAndre Brown (born October 12, 1989) is an American former professional football wide receiver.
 He was signed by the Philadelphia Eagles as an undrafted free agent in 2011.
 He played college football at Southern Miss.
 He played high school football at Ocean Springs High School.

 College career

 Brown made his decision to go to University of Southern Mississippi on National Signing Day.
 He attended it from 2008 to 2010.
 As a freshman, he caught 67 passes for 1,117 yards.
 As a sophomore, he caught 47 passes for 785 yards and nine touchdowns.
 During his junior year, he played seven of thirteen games, and caught 20 passes for 305 yards and three touchdowns.
-After a loss in the 2011 Beef 'O' Brady Bowl in St. Petersburg, Florida, he decided to skip his senior season and enter the 2011 NFL Draft.
+After a loss in the 2011 Beef 'O' Brady Bowl in St. Petersburg, Florida, he decided to skip his senior season and enter the 2011 NFL draft.